Must-be-Ash/x402-claude-mcp/examples/nodejs-backend/README.md

 # Node.js Backend Integration Example

-This example shows how to integrate the x402 Agent MCP Server into a Node.js backend application.
+This example shows how to integrate the x402 Claude MCP Server into a Node.js backend application.

 ## Use Case